How To Grow Foxtail Palm Tree (Wodyetia bifurcata)

 Foxtail Palm (Wodyetia bifurcata).
 Photo by Flickr.

-The Foxtail Palm Tree, scientific name Wodyetia bifurcata, has the most spectacular foliage displays of all palms.
-The Foxtail palm has gain popularity because it is very durable and will tolerate a wide variety of soil conditions like alkaline limestone soils and rocky sands.
+The Foxtail Palm Tree, scientifically known as Wodyetia bifurcata, boasts one of the most spectacular displays of foliage among all palm varieties.
+This palm has gained immense popularity due to its remarkable durability, thriving in a wide range of soil conditions, including alkaline limestone soils and rocky sands.

 Quick Facts: